 CASE PARTICIPANTS Call Script:

-2. “I am calling on behalf of the Centers for Disease Control and Prevention (CDC) and the [State Health Dept.] because your child may be eligible to participate in a public health study.
+2. “I am calling on behalf of the [State Health Dept.] and the Centers for Disease Control and Prevention (CDC) because your child may be eligible to participate in a public health study.
 This study is being performed by CDC and your State Health Department.
+I will need to ask you 4 questions.
+By answering these 4 questions, I will determine if your child is eligible to participate in the study.
+Eligible means that you meet criteria to be in the study.
+If your child is eligible and you agree to participate we will send you a $20 gift card as a token of appreciation.
 We are calling you because your child had an infection with a germ called Clostridium difficile; sometimes it is also called C. diff.
 The <state health department> routinely tracks how often people in your area get sick from C.difficile infections and is notified whenever a person develops this infection.
 Participation is voluntary and involves completing a 30 minute interview over the phone.
 It will include questions about your child’s illness, healthcare visits, medical history, and recent medications.
 Please know that your answers will be kept secure and you may choose not to answer any question.
-If you agree to participate we will send you a $20 gift card as a token of appreciation.
 May I tell you more about the study?”

 ___Yes; [go to Case Subject Screening]